 - Import, plant or transplant live game fish including viable eggs of any game fish without permit.

 - Buy or sell fish or parts of fish, reptiles, amphibians or crayfish taken under a sport fishing license.

 - Take fish for the sole purpose of removing the eggs.

-- Take or attempt to take freshwater mussels (clams or bivalves) whether living or dead, including the shell or parts thereof, from any waters of the state.
+- Harvest or attempt to harvest freshwater mussels (clams or bivalves) whether living or dead, including the shell or parts thereof, from any waters of the state.

 - Exception 1: Zebra and quagga mussels may be taken.